magicandcode/twitter-bots/README.md

 * Reply to a mention which is not also a reply.
 * Retweet and like any non-mentions from tracked sources.

-## Hosting and installation
+## Hosting
-The code is hosted and run on [Heroku](https://heroku.com/), on two free dynos.
+The bots have been hosted and run on [Heroku](https://heroku.com/), on two free dynos.

+## Prerequisites
+You'll need a [Twitter developer account](https://developer.twitter.com/en/apply-for-access) to run the bots.
+Creating one is, unfortunately, not trivial.
+Be honest and say that you're trying out the API for developer and learning purposes.
+You'll also need a **website URL** to register a new app once your account is ready.

+## Usage
 I strongly recommend using a [virtual environment](https://docs.python.org/3/tutorial/venv.html).

-If you want to run the bots with your own Twitter API credentials, you need to export/set environmental variables according to `config.py`.
+Add your Twitter API credentials to `.env-sample` and set any additional settings according to the sample file and `config.py`.
+Save and rename the file to `.env`.
-Once you've done that, run each bot in a console with either `python -m poll` or `python -m stream`.
+Once you've made the initial configurations, run each bot in a console with either `python -m poll` or `python -m stream`.

+## Deployment
-Deploying on Heroku is almost as simple as following the official [Python guide](https://devcenter.heroku.com/articles/getting-started-with-python).
+Deploying the bots on Heroku is almost as simple as following the official [Heroku Python guide](https://devcenter.heroku.com/articles/getting-started-with-python) on web apps.
 The `Procfile` differs, and dynos won't start automatically when the process type is not `web`.
 To run the bots, you need to `scale` the dynos from 0 to 1.
 The free tier on Heroku gives you access to two free dynos.
 Scale-up dynos via the Heroku CLI: